Voxel Theme Modifier – Remove Links from Users Content

 }

-// No input arguments are needed for this function
+// No additional arguments needed for this modifier

 }